Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 * [Add Recipe wireframes](/wireframes/add_recipe.png)
 * [Browse Recipe wireframes](/wireframes/browse_recipes.png)
 ##### Divergences from my wireframes
+The main divergence from my wireframes is that I have a message in the left of the navbar shwoing the session user's username.
+Other than that, the project is relatively close to how the wireframes predict.
 # Features

 ### Features I Would Have Liked To Implement